vmware-archive/gp-r/HomePage.md

 ### Command center

 ## <a name="packages"/> R packages
+The trick to installing R packages on the DCA is that each segment has it's own R instance running and thus each segment needs its own version of all of the required packages.
+At a high-level, the steps for installing R packages on a DCA are:

+1. Get the package tars from CRAN (wget)
+2. Copy the tar to all the segments on the DCA (gpscp)
+3. Install the package (gpssh, then R CMD INSTALL)

 R packages are the special sauce of R. This section explains how to check whether a package is installed and how to install new packages.